postgres-ai/docs/src/pages/products/realistic-test-environments.md

 Examples of what teams can do with instantly available production clones:

-1. Quickly reproduce an issue surfaced on production without a lengthy setup
+1. Quickly reproduce an issue that surfaced on production without a lengthy setup
 1. Easily reset a staging or development database while conducting pre-release testing
 1. Preview _precisely_ how code and data changes will impact production prior to release